 You can help us achieve our mission through a variety of methods.
 Please consult with your financial advisor and give us a call for consultation.

-Cash: Gifts of cash or its equivalent may be tax-deductible, up to 50% of your adjusted gross income (AGI) if you itemize.
+- Cash: Gifts of cash or its equivalent may be tax-deductible, up to 50% of your adjusted gross income (AGI) if you itemize.
 If the total of your charitable gifts in a given year exceed the 50 percent limit, the balance can be carried over for up to five years.
-Please make checks payable to EMS and send to Development, 801 Parkwood Drive, Harrisonburg, VA 22802.
+Please pay online or make checks payable to EMS and send to Development, 801 Parkwood Drive, Harrisonburg, VA 22802.
 Recurring donations are also available through our online giving program.

 Donors 70 ½ and older can make a Qualified Charitable Donation of up to $100,000 from IRAs or other pension plans, tax-free.
 The gift must come directly to EMS.

-Estate Gifts: Including EMS as part of your will provides long-term financial planning confidence for completing projects today.
+- Estate Gifts: Including EMS as part of your will provides long-term financial planning confidence for completing projects today.
 Identifying EMS as a beneficiary in your estate plan is a significant way to support the institution long term.
 Planned gifts often grow our endowment funds, ensuring gifts will continue to have positive impact far into the future.
 Read more about charitable planned giving.

 - VA Dept of Education Improvement Scholarships Tax Credit Program: If you pay Virginia state taxes, you can complete some simple paperwork to have your gifts triple in value AND support students!
 Learn more.